DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

           - 😈Router: Provides connection to disparate networks (i.e., subnets)
           - 😈Proxy and Firewalls: Can be positioned between network segments to control and manage traffic
      - 🍊Virtual Routing and Forwarding: facilitates the co-existence of multiple routing table instances on a router simultenously
-     - 🍊Virtual Domain: Network segments/chunks created through logical segmentation techniques like VRFs.
+     - 🍊Virtual Domain VDOM: Network segments/chunks created through logical segmentation techniques like VRFs.
 In the VRF context, they are called VRF domains.
 Virtual domains (often referred to as virtual contexts or virtual systems) allow for the creation of separate, isolated security domains within a single firewall or security device.
+VDOMs are instances of firewalls, each with their own interfaces and rulesets allowing granular configurations based on security requirements.
+VDOMs are commonly used to accommodate different purposes, customers, or other needs where separately managed firewall instances are desirable.
 - **Firewall Types**: - 📝IM clients can utilize random port numbers which makes it challenging for firewalls to control.
    - 🍇**Next-­generation firewall (NGFW)** is a unified threat management (UTM) device that is designed to provide advanced security features at the network perimeter and is based on a traditional firewall with numerous other integrated network and security services.
 It provides a comprehensive range of security features, including perimeter protection, application control, and advanced threat detection.
    - 🍇**Internal Segmentation Firewall (ISFW)** is a security device or technology used to enforce security policies and controls within an internal network, particularly to segment different internal network zones.
 Unlike traditional firewalls that primarily focus on perimeter security, an ISFW operates within the internal network to create additional layers of security.
 It focuses on internal network segmentation and access control between internal segments.